Zsturtebant/Friday_Morning_Project/README.md

 Take the user location and store it - wizard_tracker.java - Oneal

-Pull loaction of registered sex offenders - web.java - Dillon Mensah
+Pull location of registered sex offenders - web.java - Dillon Mensah

 Sort the list of the sex offenders based off distance from user - main.java - Zackary Sturtevant